 April

-You can enjoy lovely clear, blue-skied days in April at around 59°F (15°C); ideal hiking weather, if you ask us!
-You’ll also find good hotel rates and fewer tourists around.
+In April, we can enjoy lovely clear, blue-skied days in April at around 59°F (15°C); ideal hiking weather, if you ask us!
+With fewer tourists around, we often spot good hotel rates this month.

 Festivals & events in April